 What’s it all about?

-We plan to construct compact roundabouts on SR 20 at the Mill Road (Discovery Road) and Kearney Street intersections beginning spring of 2023.
-Compact roundabouts are smaller than a standard roundabout, feature mountable curbing, a traversable center island and shorter and traversable splitter islands.
+We plan to construct a compact roundabout on SR 105 (South Boone Street) at West Harriman Street intersection beginning spring 2023.
+Compact roundabouts are smaller than a standard roundabout, feature mountable curbing, a traversable center island, and shorter and traversable splitter islands.

 - Improved safety

 - Reduced maintenance costs

 - No signal replacement needed

 Studies show that roundabouts are safer than traditional traffic signals or stop sign-controlled intersections.
 Roundabouts reduced injury crashes by nearly 76 percent at intersections where stop signs or traffic signals were previously used for traffic control, according to a study by the Insurance Institute for Highway Safety (IIHS).